Tag Archives: Claude Giroux

 Holmgren’s Plan for Flyers Looks Good After One Game

-For one night, Flyers general manager Paul Holmgren can relax.
-With a defensive-minded and perfectly-executed 2-1 road win against the defending Stanley Cup Champion Boston Bruins on Thursday at TD Garden, the young Flyers made the mad scientist GM look … Continue reading
+With a defensive-minded and perfectly-executed 2-1 road win against the defending Stanley Cup Champion Boston Bruins on Thursday at TD Garden, the young Flyers made the mad scientist GM look like a genius.

-Leave a Comment
+Leave a comment

 Filed under 2011-12 Season